LOOKING FOR A NEW ANCHOR?

 - Storm Anchor

 During our research, we also determined that we needed to improve our anchor rode.
 We had approximately 20 feet of chain with 200 feet of line.
-All of the research that I saw indicated that the chain length should be at least our boat length, so we extended it to be 31 feet long.
+The research that I saw indicated that the chain length should be at least our boat length, so we extended it to be 31 feet long.
 The extra chain gives us more weight to stay on the bottom when anchoring, and our line is less likely to get chafed.

 The next good test case for our anchor was in Willsboro Bay, NY.
 We headed down to Willsboro Bay from Malletts Bay, VT, and spent the night.
-We anchored at the south end of Willsboro Bay with a North/Northwest wind that was blowing 10-20 knots with 2-3 foot waves all night long even though the forecast was for calm winds.
+We anchored at the south end of Willsboro Bay with a North/Northwest wind blowing 10-20 knots with 2-3 foot waves all night long even though the forecast was for calm winds.
 We had 30 feet of chain with about 95 feet of rode, which gave us 125 feet total scope, and we were in about 20 feet of water (approximately a 5:1 scope).
 The boat was bouncing all night long due to the waves and wind, but the anchor performed well, and we did not drag.
 We had our anchor alarm set on our GPS, and I was able to see our "tracks" as we swung back and forth all night on our anchorage.

 We are thrilled with our new Mantus anchor and improved rode.
 As we all know, when anchoring overnight, it helps to have confidence in your anchor equipment and to ensure that the anchor gets set solidly.
 Anything that we can do to remove fears about the anchor dragging at night is welcome and allows boaters to have a better night's sleep.